 Birmingham City Council has awarded a contract to Urban Intelligence to undertake a city-wide review of land for homes using artificial intelligence.

-UK-based proptech startup, Urban Intelligence, has been awarded a contract by Birmingham City Council to undertake a review of land across the city using groundbreaking digital methods.
-Using AI, Birmingham City Council is able to assess a greater number of sites at a faster pace, making it easier to fulfil its housing targets.
-These have recently increased by 35% due to the government’s adjustment to the housing needs assessment methodology which has boosted targets in the UK’s 20 largest cities.
+Birmingham City Council have contracted Urban Intelligence to review all sites across the city using ground-breaking digital methods to identify land for homes.
+By using AI, Urban Intelligence is able to assess a greater number of sites at a faster pace than when traditional assessment methods are used.
+As a result, the Council will have more development sites to choose from, making it easier to fulfil housing targets.
+These have recently increased due to the government’s adjustment to the housing needs assessment methodology which has boosted targets in the UK’s 20 largest cities by 35%.

 Urban Intelligence’s bespoke geospatial analysis software will significantly increase the speed and scope of the council’s review.
-It will enable 330,000 sites to be assessed, 284 times more than the 1,160 assessed by the council in 2017 and will reduce the time required to produce a final list of sites from 11 to 3 months.
-Regaining that time will enable officers to better respond to the challenges currently faced by the city’s residents and businesses as a result of the Covid-19 pandemic.
+It will identify and assess every land parcel in the city (around 330,000 sites), 284 times more than the 1,160 assessed by the council in 2017.
+Moreover, it will reduce the time required to produce a final list of sites from 11 to 3 months.
+Regaining that time will liberate officers to better respond to the challenges currently faced by the city’s residents and businesses as a result of the pandemic.

-Urban Intelligence’s technology has already had a huge impact in the London Borough of Hounslow by multiplying the number of sites typically assessed 191 times.
-The team’s work has uncovered 4200 suitable sites of which many are council-owned and small, fulfilling the London Plan’s new requirement for LB Hounslow to deliver 2800 homes on sites under 0.25 hectares.
-This will empower officers in their search for suitable land for homes by reducing the number of sites they need to consider manually.
+Urban Intelligence’s technology has already had a huge impact in the London Borough of Hounslow where it has multiplied the number of sites typically assessed 191 times.
+The team has uncovered 4200 suitable sites, many of which are council-owned and small.
+These results will help the Borough fulfil the London Plan’s new requirement for it to deliver 2800 homes on sites under 0.25 hectares.
+This will empower officers in their search for suitable development land and reduce the number of sites they need to consider manually.